-We value, promote and observe a policy on diversity in the composition of our Company's Board of Directors.
+We value, promote and observe a policy on diversity in the composition of our Corporation's Board of Directors.
 Diversity in age, gender, ethnicity, experience, field expertise, and personal qualities shall be considered by the Board as it installs a process of selection to ensure a mix of competent directors and key officers.
+We undertake to have at least two (2) female directors sit in our Board.